josephwright/josephwright.github.io/_posts/2011-02-23-tug-2011-19th-21st-october-kerala-india.md

 categories:
   - Meetings
 ---
 The yearly TUG conference for 2011 was originally scheduled to be held in Cairo, Egypt.
-Recent events there mean that there has been a rethink, and that <a href="http://www.tug.org/tug2011/">this year's event</a> will now take place in Kerala, India, for the 19th to the 21st of October.
-This is going to be hosted by <a href="http://river-valley.com/">River Valley</a>, a typesetting company with a very strong interest in TeX.
+Recent events there mean that there has been a rethink, and that [this year's event](http://www.tug.org/tug2011/) will now take place in Kerala, India, for the 19th to the 21st of October.
+This is going to be hosted by [River Valley](http://river-valley.com/), a typesetting company with a very strong interest in TeX.